Guide to routing to your Bitwarden Server via nginx reverse proxy

 Bitwarden sets up Certbot in Docker to generate LetsEncrypt signed certificates as part of the installation script, and regularly calls this tool as part of updates and the ‘renewcert’ shell command.
 Because in this example the nginx server is not installed on the same machine as the Bitwarden server, we will need to configure Certbot manually on the machine hosting the nginx reverse proxy server.

-The simplest way to install Certbot on Ubuntu is using snap:
+The simplest and recommended way to install Certbot on Ubuntu is using snap:

 sudo snap install --classic certbot